mjhosseini/open_contextual_link_pred/README.md

     sh scripts/data.sh

-1) You could instead extract the triple mentions from the NewsSpike corpus: Run steps 1-4 of the entGraph project to parse the corpus and get necessary tokenizations.
-The only necessary change is to set
+You could instead extract the triple mentions from the NewsSpike corpus:

-constants.ConstantsParsing.writeTokenizationInfo=true
+1) Run steps 1-4 of the entGraph project to parse the corpus using a CCG parser and get necessary tokenizations.
+The only necessary change is to set constants.ConstantsParsing.writeTokenizationInfo=true

 Address of the entGraph project: https://github.com/mjhosseini/entGraph/